p-mongodb/mongo-cloud/README.md

 - Support for actions that mongocli did not implement (such as Atlas organization management).
-- Flatter, easier to use command line argument/option structure.
+- Easier to use command line argument/option structure.
 - A Ruby API client consumable by other libraries/programs.

 ## License